-You've registered for a session, but you need to take several important steps before you arrive for Orientation.
+You've registered for your Orientation day, but you need to take several important steps before you arrive.

 Your ACT/SAT scores and Advanced Placement/International Baccalaureate credits determine your placement.
-To enroll in more advanced KU classes, take your placement exams before Orientation.
-You can also preregister to take a math placement exam at Orientation.
+To enroll in more advanced KU classes, consider taking a placement exam:

 If your intended major or contact information has changed, update your official KU record.
 Please allow five business days for all updates to be processed.

-Beginning May 1, you'll have access to four online Blackboard sessions designed to prepare you for Orientation and your transition to campus.
+Prior to your orientation session, you'll have access to online Blackboard sessions designed to prepare you for Orientation and your transition to campus.
 Completing the sessions is required and should take you about an hour.

 - The Discover KU Course will be available after May 1 and will introduce you to academic expectations and advising.
-You’ll see what a typical first semester schedule looks like and learn how to enroll in classes, and take a questionnaire that will help your advisor build the perfect course schedule.
+You’ll see what a typical first semester schedule looks like, learn how to enroll in classes, and take a questionnaire that will help your advisor build the perfect course schedule.

-- Paying for KU introduces important information about college finances.
+- Paying for KU (Fall Only) introduces important information about college finances.
 Make sure you review the tutorial and check the details of your financial aid package.

 Still deciding on a major?
 We recommend identifying a few career paths and then taking our HawkQuest quiz, which is designed specifically for Jayhawks.
 It allows you to explore the relationships of majors to potential careers.